Santhosh-Paramasivam/team_view_no_database/README.md

-# CampusFind - Quickly locate fellow employees and teammates
+# CampusFind - Quickly Locate Fellow Employees and Teammates

 ## The Problem